PedroCristo/README-TEST/README.md

 ![Products Checkout - Success](./assets/readme/features/watches_clocks_checkout_success_page.jpg)

-- After a successful purchase, the user will be redirected to this page to check the confirmation of the order details.<br>
+- On the checkout page, users will have to fill out the form and add their credit/debit card details to finish the purchase.<br>

 ### Products Management

 ![Products Management](./assets/readme/features/watches_clocks_products_management.jpg)

-- On this page the website admin logged in can add a new product to the website without the need to go to the admin panel.<br>
+- When the website admin is logged in on this page, they can add a new product to the website without going to the admin panel.<br>

 ### Profile Page

 ![Profile Page](./assets/readme/features/watches_clocks_profile_page.jpg)

-- On this page a user with a valid registration account and logged in can add or edit their own personal details and also check previous orders.<br>
+- On this page a logged in user (with a valid registration account) can add or edit their own personal details and also check previous orders.<br>

-#### Services Reviews Page
+#### Service Reviews Page

 ![Services Reviews Page](./assets/readme/features/watches_clocks_service_review_page.jpg)

-- On this page a user with a valid registration account and logged in can add or edit their own personal details and also check previous orders.<br>
+- On this feature, users can see website service reviews written by other users or their own reviews if they have submitted a review before.<br>

 #### Add/Edit Service Review Page

 ![Add/Edit Service Review Page](./assets/readme/features/watches_clocks_add_edit_review_page.jpg)

-- On this page a user with a valid registration account and logged in can add or edit their own personal details and also check previous orders.<br>
+- On this page a user with a valid registration account and logged in can add or edit their own personal service reviews.<br>

 ### Signup Page

 ![Signup Page](./assets/readme/features/watches_clocks_sign_up_page.jpg)

-- On the Signup Page, a new user can sign up for the Watches & Closck website by filling out and then submitting the form.<br>
+- After submitting the Signup form, the user will be redirected to this page, advising them to check the link sent to their email box.<br>

 ### Signup Page - Verify Email

 ![Signup Page - Verify Email](./assets/readme/features/watches_clocks_verify_email_page.jpg)

-- The user will be redirected to this page, after submitting the Signup form, telling them to check the link sent to the email box.<br>
+- TAfter submitting the Signup form, the user will be redirected to this page, advising them to check the link sent to their email box.<br>

 ### Signup Page - Confirm Email

 ![Signup Page - Confirm Email](./assets/readme/features/watches_clocks_confirm_email_page.jpg)

-- When the user will click on the link sent to the email box it will redirect the user to this page saying that the email is confirmed.<br>
+- Once the user clicks on the link sent to their email box, it will redirect the user to this page which confirms their email.<br>

 ### Login Page

 ![Login Page](./assets/readme/features/watches_clocks_login_page.jpg)

-- On the Login Page, users can log in to the website by inputting the username and password and have access to website services for a user registered.<br>
+- On the Login Page, users can log in to the website by inputting their username and password.
+The user is now registered and will have access to the Registered User website services.<br>

 ### Logout Page

 ![Logout Page](./assets/readme/features/watches_clocks_logout_page.jpg)

 - On the Logout Page, users can confirm that they wish to exit the website.<br>

 ### Reset Password Page

 ![Reset Password Page](./assets/readme/features/watches_clocks_pass_reset_page.jpg)

-- Users can use this page to reset their login password by adding the email address in the input and clicking on the button Reset Password.<br>
+- Users can use this page to reset their login password.
+The user adds their email address in the input field and clicks on the button "Reset Password".<br>

 ### Change Password Page

 ![Change Password Page](./assets/readme/features/watches_clocks_pass_change_page.jpg)